BroadcomMFD/code4z/README.md

 ## [Data Editor for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.data-editor-for-mainframe)

 The Data Editor for Mainframe extension for VS Code adds a modern user interface to [File Master Plus for MVS](https://www.broadcom.com/products/mainframe/testing-and-quality/file-master-plus).
-Data Editor for Mainframe allows you to view and edit mainframe data sets, including VSAM data sets, in your IDE.
+Data Editor for Mainframe enables you to view and edit mainframe data sets, including VSAM data sets, in your IDE.

 > How can we improve Data Editor for Mainframe?
 [Let us know on our Git repository](https://github.com/BroadcomMFD/data-editor-for-mainframe/issues)